Boot-Error/Sentience/content/technicalevents/upsidedown.md

 ## Rules

-+ 3 bots to compete at one time.
-+ In case of 3n+1 robots, the left bot will be given a bye.
-+ In case of 3n+2 bots, the 2 bots compete with each other in a 4 minutes game.
 + Time limit of event-7 minutes.
 + Ball needs to be pushed into the basket ALLOTED TO THEM without crossing the finish line.
 + The bot is not to be touched by any human after the game starts.